 The tank on this diffuser is 100 milliliters, and you can charge it via a USB cord.
-It’s a great option to put in your bedroom or office, and the design is much sleeker than other oil diffusers.
+It’s a great option to freshen your bedroom or office, and the design is much sleeker than other oil diffusers.

 Best Splurge: Vitruvi Stone Diffuser

 If you’re looking for a stylish, reliable diffuser and don’t mind spending a little extra, the Vitruvi Stone Diffuser is definitely the way to go.
-This beautiful model is made from porcelain, and it can run for three hours on continuous or more than seven hours on intermittent mode.
+This beautiful model is made from porcelain, and it can run for four hours on continuous or eight hours on intermittent mode.
 Simply fill this diffuser with 20 to 25 drops of 100 percent pure essential oils, select your preferred time setting, and scent your space.

-This oil diffuser has a 90-milliliter water tank, and the simple, stylish design will blend right in with your decor.
-It’s incredibly easy to use, and it’s ideal for rooms up to 538 square feet.
-It will automatically turn off when it runs out of water, and is elegant and well-made.
+The diffuser is crafted from high-quality porcelain and will blend right in with your décor.
+It’s incredibly easy to use and is ideal for rooms and office spaces up to 500 square feet.
+It will automatically turn off when it runs out of water, plus it's elegant and well-made.

-"Though this diffuser is rated for large, 500-square-foot spaces and the instructions recommend using 10 to 15 drops of essential oil, we found that was way too much.
-Two to three drops was all it took to disperse a subtle, relaxing scent."—Julie Hershman, Product Tester
+"Though this diffuser is rated for large 500-square-foot spaces and the instructions recommend using 20 to 25 drops of essential oil, we found that was way too much.
+Two to three drops were all it took to disperse a subtle, relaxing scent."—Julie Hershman, Product Tester

 Best for Large Spaces: Exqline Aroma Essential Oil Diffuser

-Small essential oil diffusers are really only useful in one room, but if you have an open floor plan or other large space, you might want a model like the Exqline Aroma Essential Oil Diffuser.
-Not only is this product powerful enough to diffuse scents over 450 square feet, but it also has a large 0.5 gallon water tank that delivers long-lasting operation.
+Small essential oil diffusers are useful in one room, but if you have an open floor plan or a large space, you might want a model like the Exqline Aroma Essential Oil Diffuser.
+Not only is this product powerful enough to diffuse scents over 450 square feet, but it also has a large 1500-milliliter water capacity that delivers long-lasting operation.

 This essential oil diffuser doubles as a humidifier, and it can run for 10 to 20 hours per fill.
 It has seven light options, including bright and dim settings, and you can adjust the humidity level to suit your needs.
 Plus, the operation is virtually silent, making it ideal for use in your bedroom at night.

-Best for Car: InnoGear USB Car Essential Oil Diffuser
+Best for Cars: InnoGear USB Car Essential Oil Diffuser

-This oil diffuser comes in white and black, and its small 50-milliliter water tank lasts about three hours on continuous mode and six hours on intermittent.
-It lights up in seven colors, and the unit will automatically shut off when it runs out of water.
-Plus, it’s quite affordable—a small price to pay for a better smelling vehicle.
+This oil diffuser comes in white and black, and its small 50-milliliter water tank operates in continuous or intermittent mode.
+It lights up in different, ambient colors, and the unit will automatically shut off when it runs out of water.
+Plus, it’s quite affordable—a small price to pay for a better-smelling vehicle.

-For an oil diffuser that’s easy-to-use and affordable, we love the InnoGear Aromatherapy Essential Oil Diffuser.
-This ultrasonic model is powerful, has a 100-milliliter capacity, and has seven light colors.
-Another budget-friendly option we recommend is the Better Homes & Gardens 100ml Ultrasonic Aroma Diffuser.
-It has a stylish Moroccan scroll-inspired exterior, versatile light option. and automatic shut-off feature.
+For an oil diffuser that’s easy to use and affordable, we love the InnoGear Aromatherapy Essential Oil Diffuser.
+This model is powerful with a 100-milliliter capacity, and it has seven light colors.
+Another budget-friendly option we recommend is the Better Homes & Gardens Ultrasonic Aroma Diffuser.
+It has a stylish Moroccan scroll-inspired exterior, versatile light option, and automatic shut-off feature.

 What to Look for in an Oil Diffuser

 There are two main types of oil diffusers: ultrasonic and nebulizing.
 Both versions create a fine mist, but they work a bit differently.
-Ultrasonic models — the cheaper option — create vibrations that break the essential oils down and distribute the individual molecules into the air.
-Nebulizing models distribute more potent, undiluted essential oils into the air using pressurized air.
+Ultrasonic models—the cheaper option—create vibrations that break the essential oils down and distribute the individual molecules into the air.
+Nebulizing models distribute more potent, undiluted essential oils into the room by using pressurized air.

 Capacity and time